Norma A. Duque, Masters in Psychology & Masters of Business Administration

-Cristian O. Palao Finance Manager, Los AngelesMr.
-Palao holds the title of Finance Director at NALCS.
+Omar Palao (he/him/his) holds the title of Finance Director at NALCS.
 He was born in Guatemala and moved to the U.S. as a child.
-He received his bachelor’s degree from California Polytechnic University of Pomona.
+He received his bachelor’s degree from the California Polytechnic University of Pomona.
 Two years after earning his bachelor’s degree, Mr. Palao moved from the profit sector as an Operation Manager to the non-profit sector with Nuevo Amanecer Latino Children’s Services.
 Mr. Palao enjoys his free time playing basketball and spending time with his family.

-Enrique Montiel, Masters of Science in Psychology
+Ofelia Medina, Masters in Psychology

 Mannya Sharma, Masters of Science in Social Work

 Mannya Sharma (she/her/hers) is the Human Resources and Development Manager at Nuevo Amanecer Latino Children’s Services.
 She is responsible for talent acquisition and management along with Diversity, Equity, and Inclusion (DEI) training and staff development.
 Ms. Sharma joined NALCS soon after completing her M.S. in Social Work from Columbia University, New York with a major in Social Enterprise Administration.
 She also has a law degree from the University of Mumbai, India.
 During her time in New York, Ms. Sharma interned with United Nations Development Programme (UNDP) where she provided staff development training to management-level employees.
 In addition, she championed DEI initiatives within Columbia University that served to create spaces for international students to meaningfully engage in social movements.
-Ms. Sharma strongly believes that her privileges contribute to the oppression of the marginalized people.
-Therefore, through her DEI and staff development training, she attempts to use her privilege to proliferate those voices.
+Ms. Sharma strongly believes that her privileges contribute to the oppression of marginalized communities.
+Therefore, through her DEI and staff development initiatives, she attempts to use her privilege to proliferate those voices.
 In her free time, Ms. Sharma likes to connect with her family back in India over the phone while petting her pets.

-Claudia Del Viscovo, Masters in Psychology Adoptions Supervisor, San FernandoMs.
-Del Viscovo has worked for Nuevo Amanecer Latino Children’s Services (NALCS) for sixteen years.
+Claudia Del Viscovo (she/her/hers) has worked for Nuevo Amanecer Latino Children’s Services (NALCS) for sixteen years.
 She began her journey in July of 1996 as a Foster Care Social Worker for NALCS’ first office in the city of East Los Angeles.
 She also becomes part of the Baldwin Park team when NALCS expanded from one office to two.
 When the Baldwin Park office was relocated to the city of Covina, she became part of the Covina team.
 A few years following, she was assigned a Foster Care Supervisor position.
 She worked in the capacity of Foster Care Supervisor for the East Los Angeles and San Fernando offices.
 After the supervisory position, she was assigned the position of Foster Care Administrator.
 She administrated the San Fernando office for many years before becoming an Adoption Supervisor.
-Ms. Del Viscovo is a Mount St. Mary’s College, California State University Los Angeles and Phillips Graduate alumni with degrees and specialties in psychology, child development, and marriage and family therapy.
+Ms. Del Viscovo is a Mount St. Mary’s College, California State University Los Angeles, and Phillips Graduate alumni with degrees and specialties in psychology, child development, and marriage and family therapy.